A focus on what matters.

 We’re gentle in our sales approach, so we don't push our people to push you.
 You won’t find us trying to endlessly upsell you, or buying your loyalty through multi-year contracts.
 And with growth that regularly outstrips our competitors, we know that this model works.

 Our investment in people is a vital part of our R&D edge.
-We have a comprehensive program to hire high school students and train them - a program we call Zoho University.
+We have a comprehensive program to hire high school students and train them - a program we call Zoho Schools of Learning.
 Over 15% of our engineers come from this program.
 Not only is the program good for our company, it is also good for the communities we live in.

 Over the years, we've crafted dozens of products with equal fervor.
 Now they are even available under one single integrated suite, Zoho One, that can put a business completely on the cloud.
 Unlike our competitors, who periodically wake up to discover gaping product holes that they must now fill urgently with acquisitions to reassure their shareholders, we craft our portfolio with patience and anticipation.